The ‘Parallel Pandemic’: Clinicians May Face Post-Traumatic Stress

 It is critical that healthcare workers feel free to access mental health resources, TJC stated.
 It is encouraging accredited facilities to remove policies that “reinforce stigma and fear about the professional consequences” of seeking counseling.

-The evidence indicates mental health therapy prevents harm, so it is time to move past the issue of stigma in healthcare even was we struggle to overcome it as a nation, Davidson says.
+The evidence indicates mental health therapy prevents harm, so it is time to get past the issue of stigma in healthcare even was we struggle to overcome it as a nation, Davidson says.

 “I have been [at Vanderbilt] 20 years,” Kendall says.
 “We talked about stigma then, and I think stigma still exists.
 But we have managers who encourage [counseling], and it is part of our infrastructure to talk about mental healthcare.
 We have not had the horrible issues that New York has had.
 We have had PPE and equipment.
 I think the mental health of our staff has been spared from some of the stories I see nationally.”